Close

 How do Students Use the Website?

 One way to understand how people were using the website was to review the Google Analytics data.
-I evaluated the top-visited pages, landing pages, exit pages, bounce rates, and the content drill down.
-I found similar patterns in the data across multiple years.

 #1 Undergrad Degrees